 “If the Opportunity ‘Stage’ is ‘Closed Lost’ | then the ‘Closed Lost Reason’ field must not be blank”

-I will give you a tour around each of the buttons above the formula box.
-Then you’ll be able to practice Validation Rules using the 14+ examples that follow.
+Here’s a tour around each of the buttons above the formula box.

 Insert Field